11th July, 2023

 You have probably heard of lone working, and even if you haven't, you might have done lone working before.
 Lone working is working alone.
-If you're confident in your work, you may be happy working on your own.
-But there are some cases where lone working might not be safe or legal.

-You have probably heard of lone working, and even if you haven't, you might have done lone working before.
-Lone working is working alone.
-If you're confident and experienced in your work, you might feel happy working on your own.
+If you're confident and experienced in your work, you might feel happy and safe working on your own.
 You might even prefer it!

-But there are extra risks involved that you need to be aware of.
+But there are extra risks involved with working alone that you need to be aware of.
 There are some cases where lone working might not be possible.
-Might not even be legal.
+And it might not even be legal.

 In this post, we will take a look at what exactly lone working is, and when it is (and isn't) legal to work on your own.

 Lone working is work carried out on your own.
 In health and safety terms, this isn't just the work you have done by yourself.
 It's the work you do alone.

 Lone workers are those who work by themselves without close or direct supervision

 Examples of lone work are often found in mobile workers.
 People that work away from the site or offices of their business.
-Like estate agents, maintenance and repair workers, cleaners, social and care workers.
+Like estate agents, maintenance and repair workers, cleaners, social, and care workers.

 You could also be lone working from your business address.
 For example, if you are the only person working in a shop or workshop, you are lone working.

 Many self-employed people carry out lone work when they are the only person in their business.
-For example, plumbers, carpenters, decorators and people working alone in their own workshops.
+For example, plumbers, carpenters, decorators and people working alone in their own workshops or premises.